3 Day Jokulsarlon Tour with the Golden Circle, Iceland's South Coast, Glacier Hiking & a Boat Ride

 After visiting the waterfall Foss á Síðu and enjoying lunch, your destination is set for Jökulsárlón glacier lagoon.
 This incredible site consists of large chunks of ice, broken off of Breiðamerkurjökull Glacier, that gather to float in still, azure waters.

 Some of these icebergs wash up on shore, on a strip of black sand known as the Diamond Beach.
-A boat ride in the lagoon is included, where you will venture so close to the icebergs that you can almost touch them.
+To maximize your experience here, you may opt for a boat ride in the lagoon, where you will have the chance to venture so close to the icebergs that you can almost touch them.
 Remember also to look out for the residents of the water, the adorable and curious seals.

 After all of these icy adventures, it is time to head to the city lights of Reykjavík, where you can take in the sceneries en route one more time, with wonderful new memories to bring back with you.
 Book this adventure now for the ultimate Iceland journey.